bhuh12/vue-router-tab/docs/en/guide/README.md

 4. Unable to customize tab display behavior.

 There is yet another solution which handles router and cache control by itself instead of Vue Router.
-It offers a bunch of APIs to operate tabs (e.g., opening and switching), which in practice, will lead to a deep reconstruction in existing Vue Router project.
+It offers a bunch of APIs to operate tabs (e.g., opening and switching), which in practice, will lead to a deep refactoring in existing Vue Router project.

 ---